 NHS dental services can provide treatment to protect and maintain your dental and oral health.
-However, orthodontic and cosmetic services are not usually available to adults (people over the age of 18) from the NHS.
+However, if you’re over 18 you can't usually get orthodontic treatment (dentistry relating to malpositioned teeth and jaws) and cosmetic services from the NHS.

 Unlike some other NHS services, there are usually charges for dental services.
 However some people, including those on certain benefits, pregnant women or women who have had a baby in the past year, are exempt from these charges.